madhusudhanjr/TrustQATask/README.md

 **Prerequisites:**

-1) Place the APK file under the root folder of the project.
+1) Place the APK file (v8.7.1_release.apk) under the project's root folder.
 2) Start the Appium server with the command `appium server -p 4725 -a 127.0.0.1 -pa /wd/hub`
 3) Ensure the availability of the Pixel 5 API 30 Android emulator or a similar.